SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/services/create-dynamic-services.md

 }
 ```

-If we wish to retrieve the details of the members in the selection we need to use the `IArchiveAgent`.
+If we wish to retrieve the details of the members in the selection we need to use the `ArchiveAgent`.
 After authenticating, set the parameters like below.

 [!code-csharp[CS](includes/get-members-services-3.cs?range=10,13,16-17,20-21,24,27,30)]